 How does each team look at wide receiver, and what still needs to be done?

 Houston Texans: Work is needed here.
-Kevin Walter was released and the great Andre Johnson will turn 32 in July.
+Kevin Walter was released, and the great Andre Johnson will turn 32 in July.
 Everyone else from this group is highly unproven.
 Lestar Jean, DeVier Posey and Keshawn Martin have each shown glimpses of being competent NFL wideouts, but again, they are extremely unproven.
-Posey is currently nursing an Achilles injury and will not be ready for the start of the season.
-Not only should the Texans consider using an early draft pick on a player like DeAndre Hopkins or Robert Woods, two prospects who are further along in their development than most incoming rookies, but signing a proven player like Domenik Hixon or Brandon Lloyd also makes a lot of sense.
+Posey is nursing an Achilles injury and will not be ready for the start of the season.
+Not only should the Texans consider using an early draft pick on a player such as DeAndre Hopkins or Robert Woods, two prospects who are further along in their development than most incoming rookies, but signing a proven player such as Domenik Hixon or Brandon Lloyd also would make a lot of sense.

-Indianapolis Colts: Gone is Donnie Avery and Reggie Wayne is 34.
+Indianapolis Colts: Gone is Donnie Avery, and Reggie Wayne is 34.
 T.Y.
-Hilton had a very promising rookie season and I am high on LaVon Brazill, whose role should expand in his second season.
+Hilton had a very promising rookie season, and I am high on LaVon Brazill, whose role should expand in his second season.
 Wayne is clearly still playing at a very high level, but adding one more veteran here, preferably a guy with size and deep speed for the Colts’ heavy downfield passing attack, would be prudent.
 The name most linked to the Colts of late is Darrius Heyward-Bey.
 This would be an excellent fit.
-Although Heyward-Bey has never lived up to (and probably never will) to his high draft selection, he can help a team with his downfield abilities.
+Although Heyward-Bey has never lived up to his high draft selection (and probably never will), he can help a team with his downfield abilities.